WebDev-Guild/webdev-guild.github.io/apprentice/webdev/git/README.md

 ## Glossary

 - **Git** - A software development tool for keeping track of software versions.
-Can be used for code collaboration
+Can be used for code collaboration.
 - **commit** - A snapshot of changes to code at a given time.
 Commits are identified with a unique hash of the changes.
-With Git, it is possible to reverse and playback changes to files to go back to older (or different) versions of a file
+With Git, it is possible to reverse and playback changes to files to go back to older (or different) versions of a file.
 - **repository** or **repo** - All of the code for your project, including all commits back to the very first commit.
 - **tag** - A named commit.
 - **branch** - By going back to a previous commit, it is possible to change the code in different directions.
 For example, one person could branch to create a search form, while another developer creates a branch for the contact form.
 The code in these two branches is different.